carpentries/instructor-training/_episodes/03-expertise.md

 > In the Carpentries, we aim to be an inclusive environment.
 We prefer to refer to this
 > phenomenon as the *expert awareness gap* to be consistent with our objective to use
 > inclusive language.
 It can be exclusionary to term that relates to a disability to
-> refer for other purposes.
+> for other purposes.
 We introduce both terms, however, to help you as future
 > instructors engage with these ideas in
 > the literature and people outside of the Carpentries community.
 >